-- WARNING: The latch cams and handles must be adjusted to fit the tow vehicle.
-Failure to properly adjust the cams and handles may result in property damage and/or personal injury. - Remove the latch pins from each side of the base 1. and rotate the handles out, see Figure C1.
-Place the base over the attachment points and carefully lower it until the latch cams pass through the floor and the base rests flat against the top of the attachment points. - 2.
-Prepare to adjust latch tension.
+Figure C4: View of a base foot.

+3. Prepare to adjust latch tension.
 Once the base is in place, remove the cotter pins from each of the four castle nuts.
 Engage the cams with each attachment point by turning the latch handles back to their locked position, see Figure C2.
 If a handle will not turn easily, loosen the castle nut until the cam will freely turn and engage the attachment point.
+PAGE 3 of 5

-Adjust the tension in the latch handle, for parts list and visual guide refer to Figures C3 and C4.
+4. Adjust the tension in the latch handle, for parts list and visual guide refer to Figures C5 and C6.